psi1703/k8s-ansible/docs/operations/operations-and-validation-runbook.md

 * App pods are Running/Ready.
 * Monitor pod is Running/Ready.
 * Redis, Sentinel, and HAProxy pods are Running/Ready.
+* PVC is Bound.
-* Observability pods are Running/Ready.
+* Observability pods are Running/Ready when observability is enabled.
-* `otp-relay-live-dashboard` ConfigMap exists in the `observability` namespace.
+* `otp-relay-live-dashboard` ConfigMap exists when Grafana is enabled.
 * ServiceMonitor resources exist for the portal and monitor.
 * Monitor health script reports OK.